The initial impetus for the formation of Honduran Health Alliance (HHA) stems from UNC student-

 Before HHA became involved, the health care needs of these villages were served by lay health workers and nurses who receive minimal training, but who were able to distribute contraception and antibiotics.
 For more involved clinical care, villagers had to travel up to 50 miles to the nearby town of Choluteca, or rely on traditional or herbal methods.
 Through individual interviews and focus groups designed to explore unmet needs, it became clear to the initial UNC student researchers that community members desired more complete health information, especially about reproductive health issues.
 Community women and United Communities (UC) board members alike were drawn to the idea of a sustainable community-driven project that could bring much needed education and health care services to their communities.

 Since the inception of the Alliance in 2002, HHA has evolved into an annual health intervention project that began in 2004.
 In July, 2004, 10 medical students and 2 physicians spent the month of July working to improve the reproductive health literacy of these communities while also beginning clinical services.
-In July of 2005, 2006, 2007, 2008, 2009, 2010, 2011, and 2012, students and physicians returned to these same communities to offer more educational workshops and preventative clinical services.
+For the past 10 years, students and physicians returned to these same communities to offer more educational workshops and preventative clinical services.

 Rachel Adams, Claire Kendig, and Rachel Northeim spell out HHA while working at clinic